WireHole-UI: The All-in-One WireGuard VPN and Ad-Blocking Solution

-I was looking for a solution that allows me to both connect via WireGuard VPN and use an ad-blocker to avoid being annoyed while browsing the web.
+I was looking for a solution to connect via WireGuard VPN while simultaneously using an ad blocker to avoid being bothered while browsing the web.

-Let me introduce WireGuard-UI – an all-in-one solution: WireGuard VPN + ad-blocking DNS
+Let me introduce everyone to WireGuard-UI – an all-in-one solution: WireGuard VPN + Ad-blocking DNS.

 I. Introduction to WireHole-UI

-WireHole-UI is a fork I created based on the original version WireHole – a tool that combines WireGuard + Pi-Hole + Unbound running on Docker-Compose to create a VPN Server (WireGuard) that has ad-blocking capability (via Pi-Hole*) and optimized DNS security (via Unbound).
+WireHole-UI is a fork I created based on the original WireHole – a tool combining WireGuard + Pi-Hole + Unbound running on Docker-Compose to create a VPN Server solution (WireGuard) with ad-blocking (via Pi-Hole*) and optimized DNS security (via Unbound).

-I replaced Linuxserver’s WireGuard Docker image with the WireGuard image from wg-easy so WireGuard can be configured more easily through a Web UI.
+I replaced the Linuxserver WireGuard Docker image with the WireGuard version from wg-easy so that WireGuard can be set up more easily via a Web UI.

-Instead of having to individually set up wg-easy, Pi-Hole, and Unbound and configure all three to work together, WireHole-UI automates everything through a single docker-compose.yml file.
-You just need to download it, change a few parameters, and start it with the command docker-compose up -d, and you’re done.
+Instead of having to set up wg-easy, Pi-Hole, and Unbound individually and configure all three to work together, WireHole-UI automates everything through a single docker-compose.yml file.
+You just need to download it, change a few parameters, and activate it with the docker-compose up -d command, and you are done.

 Features